kubedb/docs/docs/guides/percona-xtradb/restart/index.md

 - `spec.timeout` the maximum time the operator will wait for the operation to finish before marking it as failed.

-- `spec.apply` determines whether to always apply the operation (Always) or only if there are changes (IfReady).
+- `spec.apply` determines whether to always apply the operation (Always) or  if the database phase is ready (IfReady).

 Let's create the `PerconaXtraDBOpsRequest` CR we have shown above,